 We believe that first the NPRR should be modified by stating that the new program is a program that is authorized for three years, after which it can be extended through Board action.
 This will provide stakeholders with assurance that there will be a review after three years to assess its effectiveness and whether incentives are still needed to provide the benefits of a residential demand response program.
 Essentially, we view this NPRR as a transitional pilot project and putting in a time period after which it would be assessed provides assurance to the market.

 We are opposed to the minimum threshold of 2,000 participants.
-Specifically, the NPRR states “” We would suggest using a minimum level such as 0.5 or even 0.1 MW in total expected capacity for participation in the program, as opposed to the number of households or meters.
+Specifically, the NPRR states “A minimum of 2,000 participants per NOIE/REP representing RDR resources will be required to be eligible for assessment.”
+We would suggest using a minimum level such as 0.5 or even 0.1 MW in total expected capacity for participation in the program, as opposed to the number of households or meters.
 It is unreasonable to expect much participation with such a high threshold.
 We would suggest language such as “NOIE/REP representing RDR resources must be able to provide at least 0.5 MWs of expected demand reduction to be eligible for assessment.”

 If an average home in Texas uses about 4 kilowatts at Peak Use, and can reduce their peak by about 25 percent through smart devices, then establishing such a minimum capacity requirement would be roughly equivalent to 500 homes, a much lower threshold for participation by NOIEs or REPs.
 An even more flexible approach would be to establish a 0.1 MW minimum, which would be equivalent to about 100 homes.